 Just being the bank

 I found out that trust deed investing is really just being the bank.
-Since I figured I could do as good of a job figuring out who was a good borrower, and I could figure how much I was willing to lend on any certain property, and since I was not supposed to lend more than 60% of what the property costs to buy anyways, then I could go look at a property, and decide if I liked the deal or not, and then let my broker know that I wanted the deal or not.
+Since I figured I could do as good of a job figuring out who was a good borrower (years of experience working at Citibank), and I could figure how much I was willing to lend on any certain property, and since I was not supposed to lend more than 75% of what the property costs to buy anyways, then I could go look at a property, and decide if I liked the deal or not, and then let my broker know that I wanted the deal or not.
 Since I have lived in Las Vegas since 1980, I know what real estate costs, and I know how to check on prices in certain neighborhoods.
-The way that I find the deals is through a licensed broker.
+The way that I found the deals was through a licensed broker.
 Only mortgage brokers are allowed to do trust deed investments with individual people, not mortgage bankers.
-So, I lend my money through a broker who does all of the paperwork, and checks the credit and the tax returns, and the assets of the borrower.
+So, I lent my money through a broker who did all of the paperwork, and checked the credit and the tax returns, and the assets of the borrower.
 Federal law per the SAFE Act and the Mortgage Investment Disclosure Act require the broker to be licensed and bonded and to provide certain paperwork to the borrowers.

 Title insurance and first position in front of everyone else